Ankle Sprain Symptoms – What to Expect

 - Swelling: this can vary from a small amount to a lot of swelling and can last from a few days to several months.

 - Bruising: this can appear around the ankle, down the foot, even up the calf

 - Pain with movement or putting weight through the ankle

 - Joint stiffness and reduced range of movement

 - Reduced balance

-Management of an ankle injury by your physiotherapist.
+Management of Your Ankle Sprain Symptoms by your physiotherapist.

 Make sure you visit a physiotherapist or doctor after the injury.
 They can assess whether an x-ray is appropriate to rule out any fractures.
 They will also be able to assess how severe the sprain is and manage the injury appropriately.

 Research has shown that early physiotherapy can improve outcomes after an ankle injury.

 Treatments can consist of advice on activity, joint mobilisations, oedema massage, exercise therapy to strengthen the ankle and improve balance, and also strapping.
 It is extremely important to work on the balance and strength of your ankle, as studies have shown that the recurrence rate for lateral ankle sprains has been reported to be as high as 80%.
 (1, 2)